hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 4. Across conditions: homophily boosted both the number and the fraction of the obese who were exposed to the behavior (*P* < 0.05), using Mann-Whitney U test..
 This happened despite that obese people initially had greater exposure in the unstructured networks.

 5. Did homophily affect the adotion rate among those exposed?
-The effect was significant among exposed obese people (*P* < 0.01), using Mann-Whitney U test, but not among exposed non-obese individuals.
+The effect was significant among the exposed obese people (*P* < 0.01), using Mann-Whitney U test, but not among the exposed non-obese individuals.

 ## 2020-10-07